J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Stage 6 - Wait for input (password) to be received and compare it against the correct password string</h3>

-"db" (data byte) to allocate some space, and fill it with a string.
+For this step, we will define a password and then load that password into a register and compare the string with whatever is passed back from the incoming connection.
+We define the password with "db" or data byte so as to allocate some space, and fill it with a string.
+We will fetch this string using the RIP Relative Addressing method only available in 64-bit Assembly.
+Relative addressing will compute the address of the pass variable relative to the RIP (instruction pointer) and we can then just load this variable by using the 'rel pass' notation.

 ```c
 read(new_sock, buf, 16);